RosiePuddles/PGY1T1Formattive/README.md

 - Dynamic colour themes for light and dark colour themes
 - Data visualisation using choropleths made with D3

+Please also note, there may be some parts of the site that while visually are correct, the content doesn't really make any sense; such as dates that don't exist.
+Unless grammatical, this is intentional.

 ### Contents
 - [Running](#runninginstalling)
 - [Acknowledgements](#acknowledgements)